hoanhan101/terminal-chat/README.md

 # Group Chat Application

-A simple group chat app.

-## Design priciples
+## TCP Design
-### TCP
-### > Server
+### Server
 We set up a server to handle the mutiple requests using **Thread**.
-At the moment, the maximum threads are 10.
-Whenever a request comes, a server does:
-- accept the request
-- add a client to a dictionary that holds the connection object and IP address
-- send the message to all the clients in the dictionary
+At the moment, we have a fixed number of threads equals to 10.
+Each client has his/her own thread so our server can only handle maximum 10 clients.
+We will look for better solution in our freetime since our UDP chat app is our main focus at the moment.

+Back to our design priciples, when a request comes, a server get connection and address.
+We save the connection object and IP from the address in a dictionary as the format `{ConnectionObject : IP}`.
+We get the data from the connection object and send back to all the client in that dictionary.

-### > Client
+### Client
-Each client has two threads: one to send and one to receive.
+Each client have 2 threads: one to send and one to receive.

-### UDP
+## UDP Design
-### > Server
+### Server:
-We set up a server to listen to all connection.
-Whenever a request comes, a server:
-- get the data
-- add the IP address of the connection, port and username to a dictionary
+We set up the server that listen to all the connections.
+Whenever a request comes, a server first get the data and address.
+Since in the client side, we set the first message sent by the client is the his/her username.
+We use that data to store the username in a dictionary as the format: `{IP : [username, address_port, message_count]}`

+Each time the **same** client login, he/she has the same IP but different port.
+We save the address port so we can update it constantly.
+The message count is used to count the message received of each client.
+It increases by 1 everytime client send a new message.
+In the future, we can use that sequential proof to prevent data loss.

+Now we have the username in the first message, so from the second message, we only received data from the client.
+We save that data in an array which holds the username and data.
+We know username of the sender, so we don't have to use the IP as an indentifier.

-- send back the message to all clients in the dictionary
+In the end, we use the client's dictionary to notify everyone in the group chat.

-### > Client
+### Client
-Each client has two threads: one to send and one to receive
+Each client have 2 threads: one to send and one to receive.

-## How to test
+## Testing
 For both TCP and UDP:
 - Make sure all the machine you are testing are on the **same network**.
 - Run the server file on **1 machine** and client file on **diffrent machines**.